Abdulmaged42/goldenScent/README.md

 Verify that the product rating is more than 4 stars.
 Validate that if the product price is more than 300 than FREE Shipping text is present.
 The products in the similar products slider shows the products from the same brand.

+# run project :
+from class
+from testng.xml file